mr-anansi/Project-3/README.md

 ## Styling

-While the objective was to create a custom user path as a stretch goal, provision was made for the other paths that the user might decide to take to get to the core data in other ways.
+While the objective was to create a custom user path as a stretch goal, provision was made for the other paths that the user might decide to take to get to the core data.

 Because of this, we created the classic home page, recipe, restaurant and profile pages.
-The home page highlighted the two main paths: eat in or eat out.
+The home page highlighted the two fundamental user decision: eat in or eat out.

 The home page: